jLouzado/patchcording.com/content/blog/2019-10-3-tdd-gimmick/index.md

 ## What exactly are good-quality tests?

-One key aspect of a "good" test would be that they are "immutable to refactoring".
-That means that once a test is written, it ideally shouldn't change as long as the requirement hasn't changed.
-I've gone into much more detail in a separate article that you can check out later:
+One key aspect of a "good" test would be that they are [immutable to refactoring].
+That means that once a test is written, it shouldn't change as long as the requirements don't change.

-> [Your Tests Should Be Immutable]

 ## Okay, but how does that translate to "saved" dev-hours?